akwarii/asc/README.md

   - [x] LightningModule for structured training.
   - [x] DataModule for data loading and preprocessing.
   - [ ] Trainer for optimal hyperparameter tuning and training execution.
+- [ ] Transition from pure PyTorch to PyGeometric
+  - [ ] Sparse graphs
+  - [ ] Neighbour sampler to enable mini-batching
+  - [ ] Conv modules
+  - [ ] Model compilation

 **Model Optimizations:**

 - [x] Adoption of GATv2 attention mechanism.
 - [x] Replacement of LayerNorm with GraphNorm for enhanced graph data handling.
 - [x] Planned RBF optimization for potentially improved performance.
-- [ ] Integration of Angular Basis Function inspired by GemNet for potentially improved feature representation.
+- [x] Integration of Angular Basis Function inspired by GemNet and DimeNet for potentially improved feature representation.

 **Data Handling:**